 - Scientific validity.
 This refers to how well a scientific test actually measures what it sets out to, or how well it reflects the reality it claims to represent.
 For this reason, validity is critical because it determines the degree to which a resulting score can be used to make meaningful and useful inferences about the job candidate.

-- Job-relatedness: Jobs have personalities just like people do.
-Tools like The Predictive Index® require the creation of a behavioral and cognitive job benchmark alongside a human benchmark to predict person-job correlation.
+- Job-relatedness.
+Jobs have personalities just like people do.
+Tools like The Predictive Index® require the creation of a behavioral and cognitive job benchmark alongside a human benchmark to predict person-job correlations.
 Without a job benchmark, any personality assessment data you have is merely interesting.
 It becomes predictive only when objective benchmarks reveal the relatedness between a person and a job.
 To avoid getting sued by your candidates, make sure any people data is correlated to the job they’ll be doing.

-- Early and accessible: To help remove inevitable human bias, gather behavioral and/or cognitive data the moment candidates apply.
+- Early and accessible.
+To help remove inevitable human bias, gather behavioral and/or cognitive data the moment candidates apply.
 Having this data early will allow your tool to curate a pool of candidates based on high job-related match for your first round of screening.
 This helps hiring managers avoid the trap of selecting what’s familiar.

 If your future boss asks you to take a pre-hire assessment that uncovers a childhood wound or your cheese type, be sure to ask how that insight is job-related.
 If one of your peers reaches for an armchair philosophy tool that assigns you a “type” (like Meyers-Briggs), make sure it’s scientifically valid.
 Without validity, you won’t be able to predict any outcomes that matter.
 You wouldn’t use a heart monitor to measure the temperature of your steak, would you?